Dutchminister/Windows-PS-automation/README.md

 # Windows-Choco-Install
-PowerShell script to automate chocolatey install and update process of software.
+PowerShell script to automate install and update process of software.

 Tested on Windows 10 Pro and Home